ueberbit/PONIpar/README.md

 The software is provided under the terms of the new (3-clause) BSD license.
 Please see the file LICENSE for details.

 ## Author
-PONIpar is authored by UEBERBIT GmbH (www.ueberbit.de).
+PONIpar is authored by [UEBERBIT GmbH](http://www.ueberbit.de) with additional development by [Blackstone Audio, Inc.](http://www.blackstoneaudio.com)